Juncker wants EU finance minister, no separate euro budget or parliament

-STRASBOURG, France (Reuters) - The European Union should have a minister of economy and finance but no separate euro zone budget or parliament, the head of the European Commission said on Wednesday.
+STRASBOURG, France, Sept 13 (Reuters) - The European Union should have a Minister of Economy and Finance but no separate euro zone budget or parliament, the head of the European Commission said on Wednesday.

-The minister would be in charge of economic and financial issues not only for the euro zone, but for all EU countries, Juncker said in a state of the union speech to the European Parliament.
+He or she would be in charge of economic and financial issues not only for the euro zone, but for all European Union countries, Juncker said in a state of the union speech to the European Parliament.

-Creating a finance minister for the EU rather than for the euro zone is an attempt to prevent divisions among the 27 countries that will remain in the EU once Britain leaves in 2019, EU officials said.
+Creating a finance minister for the EU rather than for the euro zone, as proposed by France, is an attempt to prevent divisions among the 27 countries that will remain in the EU once Britain leaves in 2019, EU officials said.

-The idea of a euro zone finance minister has been promoted by French President Emmanuel Macron.
-He will offer more detailed proposals for reforms to the euro zone on Sept.
-26, two days after Germany’s federal election, a French diplomatic source said on Wednesday.

-His comments are part of the debate on the future shape of the 19-country euro zone, which Juncker said should expand to take in all the other EU members that are not yet part of it and do not have a formal option to opt out of using the euro.
+His comments are part of the debate on the future shape of the 19-country single currency area, which Juncker said should expand to take in all the other European Union members that are not yet part of it and do not have a formal opt-out option.

 He said that by the time Britain leaves the EU in March 2019, euro zone membership and participation in the EU’s banking union - which entails a single EU supervisor, resolution authority and deposit guarantee scheme - should be the norm for all EU members.

-But even though all non-euro zone countries of the EU except Denmark are legally obliged to join the euro when they meet a set of criteria, some of the biggest, like Sweden and Poland, have no plans to do so in the foreseeable future, believing their own currency gives their economies more flexibility.

-Addressing French and German ideas of creating a separate budget for the euro zone, on top of the existing long-term EU budget, and a separate euro zone parliament, alongside the existing EU parliament, Juncker rejected both.
+Addressing French and German ideas of creating a separate budget for the euro zone, on top of the existing long-term EU budget, and a separate euro zone parliament, alongside the existing EU parliament, Juncker rejected both ideas.

 “We do not need a budget for the euro area but a strong euro area budget line within the EU budget.
 I am also not fond of the idea of having a separate euro area parliament.
 The parliament of the euro area is the European Parliament,” he said.